UMWEDU/umw-admissions-sync/_pages/apply.md

 </div>
 &nbsp;

 <em>The University of Mary Washington does not discriminate on the basis of race, color, religion, national origin, disability, sex, sexual orientation, marital status, age or political affiliation in its programs and activities.
-Nondiscrimination policy: <a href="http://www.umw.edu/nondiscrimination/">Contacts and additional information</a> </em>
+Non-discrimination policy: <a href="http://www.umw.edu/nondiscrimination/">Contacts and additional information</a> </em>